Requirements for Democratic Government:

 There are a great many other legislative novelties that successive governments of every colour have introduced for a variety of professed reasons but always to the advantage of capital.
 Perhaps the most egregious from the point of view of justice and equity are 1/ limited liability whereby the company does not pay incurred debts beyond its uncalled capital and 2/ the magical legislative deeming that a company is a person with all the legal rights of a real person.
 This latter indulgence is the source of nominee companies, of tax havens, the widespread but anonymous trade in weapons of mass destruction, tax avoidance, laundering of money and international crime.
 Remember this when you next see a politician wringing his hands over tax havens.
 It is really very popular with both politicians and merchants and forms an almost impenetrable shield over most of the commercial tricks they perform.

-It was also the case in the United Kingdom that the electorate was further emasculated by the 1884 Reform provisions which, whilst extending the franchise, which was widely published, turned representatives of electors into delegates of factions and thus brought control of parliament under the power of a very few politicians.
+It was also the case in the United Kingdom that the electorate was further emasculated by the 1884 Reform provisions which, whilst extending the franchise, a clause that was widely published, also turned representatives of electors into delegates of factions and thus brought control of parliament under the power of a very few politicians.

 The proposal here to use young people to protect democracy is a partial answer, to throw the load on the strongest of our youth who are willing and able to endure it.
-Older people, those who have retired and have time on their hands will help as well, particularly those who have lived productive lives – engineers, farmers, soldiers, nurses and the like.
+Older people, those who have retired and have time on their hands will help as well, particularly those who have lived productive lives or provided services.
 As the years pass the country will have an increasing number of people with experience of protecting and nurturing democracy.
-They will come to characterise Britain, a new and unique institution whereby we British can make amends for misleading the planet two centuries ago and establish our reputation as a civilised and humanitarian nation.
-Then our democracy will be strong and the means of enforcement will be embraced by other countries that also wish to accept the challenge of governing themselves.
+They will come to characterise Britain, a new and unique institution whereby we British can make amends for misleading the planet centuries ago and re-establish our reputation as a civilised and humanitarian nation.
+Then our democracy will be strong and the means of enforcement will be embraced by other countries that also wish to be free and accept the challenge of governing themselves.
 It might well be the first flowering of a golden age for this planet.

 I should mention here for good order that Athens at the end of the 6th century BC invented two institutions at the same time – democracy and theatre – and one complemented the other.
-Aeschylus, Euripides, Sophocles and others wrote the plays that portrayed the difficult choices to be made by a democratic people.
-Often the play left matters undecided and the audience went away asking that question “ti draso?” – “what should I do?”
-Thus were the people inducted into the duties of a democracy.
+I am indebted to Dr Michael Scott of the University of Warwick for this information.
+Aeschylus, Euripides, Sophocles and others wrote the plays that presented the difficult choices to be made by a democratic people.
+Often the play left matters undecided and the audience went away asking themselves that question “ti draso?” – “what should I do?”
+Thus were the Greek people inducted into the duties of a democracy.

 Man in society remains the same as man alone.
 Society is a collection of individuals.
 The supreme law that regulates society is the same that regulates the individual’s actions and words.
 He does what he does believing others will not oppose him and he can always defend his actions.
 He subscribes to the French Revolutionary saying “your rights end where my nose begins.”